Evaluation and Feedback

 PGY meetings

 These meetings are held monthly.
-The CMRs, the program directors, core faculty and the education coordinator meet with the PGY-1 class and the PGY-2/3 classes separately to disseminate information to the residents and to get feedback from the residents about the Training Program.
+The CMRs, the program directors and the education coordinator meet with the PGY-1 class and the PGY-2/3 classes separately to disseminate information to the residents and to hear their concerns.
+The focus of this forum is for residents to express their concerns and ideas for improvement of the training program, the hospital/clinic environment and the DMC graduate education process.

 Suggestion box